Hacks: season 4 of the award-winning US comedy comes to Sky Max

 If Deborah is flawed, then Hannah Einbinder’s Ava is chaotic: headstrong, entitled, simultaneously overconfident and unnecessarily self-doubting.
 She sabotages her relationship with her well-meaning mother (Jane Adams, Sneaky Pete) every time she opens her mouth.
 But it’s clear she knows comedy, and what Deborah needs – and she sticks to her guns in the face of her boss’s resistance.

-And just when you are starting to admire Deborah for her on-stage skill or business acumen, her wildly erratic daughter DJ (It’s Always Sunny In Philadelphia’s Kaitlin Olson) appears to remind you that while Deborah may have maintained a long and successful career, it came at a cost.
+And just when you are starting to admire Deborah for her on-stage skill or business acumen, her wildly erratic daughter DJ appears to remind you that while Deborah may have maintained a long and successful career, it came at a cost.

 Employer/employee, mentor/mentee, friends/frenemies, surrogate mother/daughter… There are elements of all these in the interactions between Deborah and Ava, which adds up to the kind of satisfying relationship that makes a TV show compelling.
 While some comedies might have everyone make up and hug before the end of the episode, that’s not Hacks.
 It can get pretty awkward as the two push each other in various provocative ways.

-Arguably Hacks’ most sympathetic character is agent Jimmy, played by writer Paul W Downs: it’s his genius idea to match Deborah with Ava, but all he gets is grief from Deborah and pressure from his boss, all while being constantly irritated and undermined by his nepo-baby assistant Kayla (Megan Stalter).
-We’ve all suffered the horrors of incompetent and annoying colleagues, and Downs exudes an everyman haplessness.
+Arguably Hacks’ most sympathetic character is manager Jimmy: it’s his genius idea to match Deborah with Ava, but all he gets is grief from Deborah and pressure from his boss, all while being constantly irritated and undermined by his nepo-baby assistant Kayla.
+We’ve all suffered the horrors of incompetent and annoying colleagues, and Downs exudes an everyman haplessness especially in a superbly written pseudo-romantic scene at the end of season 3, when he realises how important Kayla is to his career.”

 The best comedians make it look effortless.
 Hacks is out to prove that it’s never easy and can sometimes be painful.
-It’s endlessly interesting to see how the, er, comedy sausage is made – from Deborah and Ava’s wrangling over the direction the stand-up material should take, to Deborah’s household and other revenue streams that keep her in comfort, all overseen by long-suffering business manager Marcus (Carl Clemons-Hopkins), who has his own ambitions.
+It’s endlessly interesting to see how the, er, comedy sausage is made – from Deborah and Ava’s wrangling over the direction the stand-up material should take, to Deborah’s household and other revenue streams that keep her in comfort, all overseen by business manager Marcus, who has his own ambitions.

 It’s a fast-growing city, a mecca for tourists and the US’s absolute centre for pop culture consumption, from music residencies to UFC and WWE events as well as comedy, but Las Vegas isn’t represented very often on screen (outside casinos).
 Hacks gives us access to some of the glittering venues where people flock to enjoy themselves, but also takes us into the back corridors, untidy hotel rooms and suburban residences that make up the city.

-Season 3 of Hacks starts with a double bill at 9pm on Friday 7 February on Sky Max HD (CH 111).
-All three seasons of Hacks will be available in On Demand > Sky Max on the same day.
-And there’s a fourth season coming.
+Season 4 of Hacks starts with a double bill at 9pm on Friday 11 April on Sky Max HD (CH 111) or you can catch up in On Demand > Sky Max, where seasons 1-3 are available to watch now.

 TV channels: Channels, content and features available depend on your chosen package.
 Channel line-ups and content are subject to change at any time and to regional variations.